gene-git/dmarc_report/README.md

 Then all remaining files are read and processed.
 The tool processes all xml and gzip/zip compressed xml dmarc report files and generates a human readable report.

-Following Postel's law and try to be liberal in what we accept for input.
+We following Postel's law and try to be liberal in what we accept as input.
 To that end we accept the dmarc XML report file, a gzip/zip compressed version of same or a saved email file with the report embedded as a mime attachment.